Is the data warehouse dead?

 Sean Hayward originally published this post on LinkedIn Pulse.

-Sean Hayward is a Solution Principle in Slalom’s Dallas office.
+Sean Hayward is a solution principal in Slalom’s Dallas office.
 Sean has been delivering business intelligence solutions for over 15 years.